shb-sn/Customer-segmentation-Deloitte-analysis/README.md

-# 🧮 Customer Segmentation & Telemetry Analysis – Deloitte
+# 🧮 Customer Segmentation & Telemetry Analysis – Deloitte Australia

 This project was completed as part of the **Deloitte Australia Data Analytics Job Simulation (Forage, July 2025)**.
 The goal was to explore how data analytics supports business decisions by using real-world retail data.